-The Company has received final tax assessments through the year 2016.
-The Company subsidiaries have received final tax assessments (or assessments that are deemed final) through the tax year 2014.
+The Company and its subsidiaries have received final tax assessments (or assessments that are deemed final) through the year 2018.

 Tax benefits under the Law for the Encouragement of Industry (Taxes), 1969:

 The Company qualifies as an Industrial Company within the meaning of the Law for the Encouragement of Industry (Taxes), 1969 (the "Industrial Encouragement Law").
 The Industrial Encouragement Law defines an "Industrial Company" as a company that is resident in Israel and that derives at least 90% of its income in any tax year, other than income from defense loans, capital gains, interest and dividends, from an enterprise whose major activity in a given tax year is industrial production.
 Under the Industrial Encouragement Law, the Company is entitled to amortization of the cost of purchased know-how and patents over an eight-year period for tax purposes as well as accelerated depreciation rates on equipment and buildings.